rmsandu/rmsandu.github.io.old/_posts/2024-04-04-midjourney.md

 published: true
 ---

 To be honest, I was never interested in trying Midjourney - sure you can create cool pics, but what could I use them for?
-After all, I live in a small apartment, and our walls already full of originally painted art that we received as gifts from friends or trifted (sorry, no Bansky here).
+After all, I live in a small apartment, and our walls are already full of photos of cats and paintings that we received as gifts or thrifted.

-That's until I had to teach people with no AI or Tech experience to use Midjourney in a useful way (that could potentially generate payable skills).
+That's until I had to teach people with no AI or tech experience to use Midjourney in a useful way (that could potentially generate payable skills).
 Now after using it for quite time I have to honestly tell you that I have major doubts about those clickbaity titles from Youtube or Instagram creators that claim you can become a millionaire overnight with MJ design (can I call it MJ and not Midjourney?
 Or am I infringing some Spiderman copywright?).
-That being said: I still learnt a lot of handy tricks for dealing with Midjourney and controlling the output to your needs.
-Before we start, I recommend you check the official list of [Midjourney parameters](https://docs.midjourney.com/docs/parameter-list) and try them out.
+That being said: I still learnt a lot of handy tricks for dealing with Midjourney and controlling the output based on the requirements I had.
+Before we start, I recommend you check the official list of [Midjourney parameters](https://docs.midjourney.com/docs/parameter-list) and try them all out to better understand how Midjourney works with its [prompts](https://docs.midjourney.com/docs/prompts-2).

 ## Midjourney camera settings for realistic photos